-Get up-to-date tips, expert advice, and inspiration from these fabulous design-related podcasts - all free to download!
+Get up-to-date tips, expert advice, and inspiration from these fabulous graphic design-focused audio podcasts - all free to download.

 Podcasts are quickly becoming a mainstay in design culture.
 They're a great way to find out what's going in the design world while you commute, work out at the gym, or take the dog for a walk.

-For those, like me, who've always wished they could turn on their radio and listen to people chatting about design, this post lists 10 informative, fun, and thought-provoking podcasts that every designer should be listening (and subscribing) to.
-There are plenty more podcasts out there of course - let us know your favourites in the comments at the bottom of the page.
+For those who've always wished they could turn on their radio and listen to people chatting about design, this post lists 10 informative, fun, and thought-provoking podcasts that every designer should be listening (and subscribing) to.

 01. Design Matters